-KOM partners with CAPI USA to educate the community about the importance of civic engagement and participating in the US Census 2020.
+KOM partners with CAPI USA to educate the community about the importance of civic engagement and participating in the voting process.

 As part of this work, we offer voter education sessions in the fall that focus on informing community members about how to register to vote, how to find and get to their polling locations, and providing a list of all open positions up for election in their areas.

 Another important piece of the program is reminding folks to get out and vote!
-KOM participates in National Voter Registration Day on September 24, 2019, and Get Out The Vote activities on November 2 – November 4, 2019 leading up to election day on November 5, 2019.
+KOM participates in phone banking and Get Out the Vote activities leading up to election day.

 KOM’s Civic Engagement Coordinator, Hta Thi Yu Moo, explained that voter education is important because KOM serves “many elders and new citizens who are unfamiliar with the election process.”
 Hta Thi continued to say that KOM’s work does not promote a specific political party, but rather raises awareness about elections and empowering members of the Karen community to make an informed decision.
 At KOM, we offer civic engagement to educate our community to understand and exercise their civic rights.